infozenfrance/Phraseanet-Docs/en/User/Guide/Export.rst

 Export by download
 ******************

-* Use che checkboxes to select the items to export.
+* Use the checkboxes to select the items to export.
 * Click on *Download*.
 * Follow the procedure proposed by the browser.